MaksimenkoKirill/ontologica/docs/ONTOLOGICA_COMPLETE.md

 - Evidence of absolute beginning or end to physical reality
 - Verified causality violations or logical paradoxes in reality structure
 - Inability of consciousness to affect quantum measurement outcomes
+- Evidence of global temporal structure governing Field of Possibility

 ---